 - Decline further consideration of your application.

-After a decision has been made, the admissions committee chair contacts applicants by email to inform of the decision and to schedule a time to discuss the decision and next steps.
+After a decision has been made, the admissions committee chair contacts applicants by email to inform of the decision.

 Admitted students receive a formal letter of admission to UW–Madison from Adult Career and Special Student Services along with general enrollment information.
 Additional detail is provided on the ACSSS enrollment page.